 If you are caught by the IR35 rules, you are treated as receiving a notional salary on the last day of the tax year (5 April) equal to the company’s gross income from relevant engagements less certain specified deductions.
 You will have to pay over PAYE and NICs on this notional salary by 19 April and include it on the year end final FPS return by 5 April.
 It is evident that there is very little time to process the calculations, and HMRC have indicated that they will not penalise the use of provisional payments and calculations in order to meet the deadlines.
 A provisional payment must be finalised by 31 January following to avoid penalties.

 The deductions cover expenses that would normally be available to direct employees, contributions to registered pension schemes and the actual salary and employers NIC plus the employer’s NIC on the deemed salary.
 A 5% flat rate deduction is allowed to cover the company’s running costs.
-The example below illustrates some of the main features of the computation of the deemed payment.

 Where a company has relevant engagements and other business which does not fall within the new rules, allowable expenses will have to be apportioned.
 Likewise, if a payment for a relevant engagement covers more than one worker, the payment can be apportioned between them on a ‘just and reasonable’ basis.